 Back at that time, another common practice was to exchange links with other webmasters for inflating your Google rankings.
 Quite often, the webmaster who you swapped the link with would wind up dropping it, so managing link trades turned into a nightmare.
 I had the idea of getting different servers, with different domain hosting accounts, fake names and using them as my link network, that way I would never have to worry about dropped links.
 These days I guess they call that a “private blog network” (PBN for short).

 It wasn't long before I was making about $3000 a day and I've finally decided to hire an employee.
-His name was Ryan and me could write PHP like nobody's business.
-From there we started buying up other networks and adding it to our own.
+His name was Ryan and me could write PHP.
+From there we started buying up other networks.

 In those early years, I was living in the messiest Bachelor apartment that smelled like cat litter which cost $700 a month.
 I was easily pulling in $700,000 per year.
 I even topped out somewhere around 1 million in 2005.